Good Design + Heritage

 The value of good design can be recognised in heritage buildings, infrastructure and public spaces that:

-In shaping our built environment we have a responsibility to past, present and future generations.
-Good design in a historic context links the past to the present and projects into the future by demonstrating an understanding and responding to the context of a place.
-Similarly, new development affecting an established and valued setting, such as a conservation area, must be memorably representative of its own time.
-Infill buildings can successfully provide for new modern demands within the context of the historic environment.
+In shaping our built environment, we have a responsibility to past, present and future generations.
+Good design in a historic context links the past to the present and projects into the future by demonstrating understanding of, and responding to, the context of a place.
+Any new development affecting an established and valued setting, such as a conservation area, must be memorably representative of its own time.
+Infill buildings can successfully provide for contemporary demands within the context of the historic environment.

-Good design should complement existing heritage buildings or conservation areas by respecting historic character, by adapting it or by contrasting with it without overwhelming heritage values.
-Infill buildings should complement the existing built form and leave a valuable legacy for the future.
-The careful consideration of scale, massing, setbacks and fine-grain streetscapes is critical when designing within a heritage context.
+Existing heritage buildings or conservation areas are complemented by good contemporary design that respects historic character by adapting or contrasting without overwhelming heritage values.
+An exemplary infill building will complement the existing built form and leave a valuable, enhanced legacy for the future.
+Skilled consideration of scale, massing, setbacks and fine-grain streetscapes is critical when designing within a heritage context.
 An informed design response relies on understanding heritage values and assessing opportunities and constraints that arise from these.

-Good design responds to its historic context through an informed analysis of its significance, character and quality.
-The design response should respect important relationships between the building, its neighbours and its setting, and may also create new ones.
-Good design will offer an understanding of the existing street grain, past patterns of development, key views, scale, materials and building methods.
-It will protect existing fabric and understand that heritage significance relates to the building as a whole three-dimensional form.
+Good design in a historic context responds through an informed analysis of significance, character and quality.
+A good design response will respect important relationships between a building, its neighbours and its setting.
+A good design response may also create new relationships.
+There will be understanding of existing street grain, past patterns of development, key views, scale, materials and building methods.

-Good design will avoid extensive demolition that leads to façadism, where for example only the façade of a building is retained.
-Elements in addition to the façade contribute to an area’s heritage significance, and can be the catalyst for a successful contemporary design.
+Good design will ensure existing fabric is judiciously protected, understanding that heritage significance relates to the building as a three-dimensional form.
+It is important to avoid extensive demolition that leads to façadism, where for example only the façade of a building is retained.
+Elements in addition to the façade are likely to contribute to heritage significance and these can be the catalyst for a successful contemporary concept.
 Careful consideration must also be given to the impact on the internal spatial quality and the relationship between the interior and the façade.
-Care also needs to be taken with retrofitting new uses into buildings where the introduction of services is intensive, including retrofitting heritage buildings with residential apartments.
+Care also needs to be taken when retrofitting new uses into buildings where the introduction of services can be extensive and intrusive, for example retrofitting heritage buildings with residential apartments.

 The legibility of industrial precincts in urban settings offers excellent opportunities for place making, regeneration, sustainability, mixed use and a tangible connection to the past.
-A heritage project can act as the catalyst for urban renewal and help to reinforce the natural grain and scale of the built form.
+A project in an industrial heritage environment can act as the catalyst for urban renewal and help to reinforce the natural grain and scale of the built form.
 It is a way to encourage distinctiveness in local areas.

 Environmental sustainability

-Good design captures the environmental sustainability opportunities and the embodied energy in existing heritage materials.
-Embodied energy is the energy consumed by all of the processes associated with the production of a building.
-Through a careful and considered approach, good design can ensure that reuse and recycling of building materials reduces energy consumption.
-Equally, when sustainable design initiatives are incorporated into heritage buildings and additions, they enhance the whole-of-life performance.
+Good design in a heritage place will capture the environmental sustainability opportunities in the building’s embodied energy (being the energy consumed by all of the processes associated with the original production of that building).
+Through a careful, considered approach, good design can ensure that reuse and recycling of building materials reduces the energy consumption associated with a new project.
+When sustainable design initiatives are incorporated into heritage buildings and additions, they enhance the whole-of-life performance.

 Key steps - what to do